 Initially active between 1979 and 1987, 23 Skidoo released a series of hugely influential records fusing post-punk, dub, industrial, world and hip-hop styles.
-Signature singles include Last Words, Tearing Up The plans, Coup and Language.
+Signature singles include Last Words, Tearing Up the Plans, Coup and Language.
 Albums by Skidoo include Seven Songs, Urban Gamelan and the challenging Culling Is Coming.
 In 2000 the group returned with a self-titled album, 23 Skidoo, and emerged again in 2012 for select London dates and to soundtrack documentary film Beyond Time.

 By 1980, the 23 Skidoo collective had become a quartet, comprising Fritz Catlin on drums, Sam Mills on guitar, Johnny Turnbull on guitar and Patrick Griffiths on bass.
 After local gigs in North London, including several art colleges and the Scala Cinema, the group recorded their first single in October 1980, coupling Ethics with Another Baby's Face.
 The session was financed and produced by Mark Bedford of Madness, who Skidoo had supported at the Dublin Castle in Camden, and released on 7" by Pineapple Records, a small indie set up by Nigel Wilkinson and Dave Henderson.
 As well as being the band's driver-cum-manager, Wilkinson was one of the owners of the Honky Tonk record shop in Kentish Town, where Fritz was employed, and Skidoo rehearsed.

-Ethics was recorded as a four-piece by Sam, Fritz, Johnny and Patrick, although the group shortly afterwards expanded into a sextet, joined by Alex Turnbull (percussion, drums and bass) and Tom Heslop on vocals, electronics and saxophone.
+Ethics was recorded as a four-piece by Sam, Fritz, Johnny and Patrick, though the group shortly afterwards expanded into a sextet, joined by Alex Turnbull (percussion, drums and bass) and Tom Heslop on vocals, electronics and saxophone.
 This meant that by the time the single appeared in February 1981, the scratchy punk-funk on offer was already unrepresentative, as Chris Bohn noted in the NME: 'Does scant justice to the more confidently aggressive edgy funk that 23 Skidoo make now.
 But Another Baby's Face is a better hint of what they're doing today: an angry stomp/hot dance beat wittily curdled by a slyly cool voice.'